 About Me and the Tree

-The Singing Tree is my blog of pretty, creative and crafty things like sewing, crochet, applique, recipes, paper crafting and some Photoshop and Illustrator tutorials as well.
+The Singing Tree is my blog of creative and crafty things like sewing, crochet, applique, recipes, paper crafting and some Photoshop and Illustrator tutorials as well.

 I love animals, especially cats, and have two that enjoy a lovely life here with me and Mr Tree.